 Latest info on the SNAP program for CCC clients:

 SNAP Information for Clients: You can apply online at CCC or pick up an application.
-You can download and print an application by clicking SNAP0711.
-To see if you are eligible and to apply online for SNAP benefits, you can click here (https://scmapp.sc.gov).
+You can download an English or Spanish application by clicking the links at the bottom of the page.
+To see if you are eligible and to apply online for SNAP benefits, you can click here (https://dss.sc.gov/assistance-programs/snap/how-do-i-apply/).
 We can fax your completed application and verification documents to SCDSS from the CCC office.

 Emergency SNAP supplements are only for households who meet all income and other eligibility requirements for the regular SNAP program or for those households already receiving SNAP benefits.
 SNAP households who already receive the maximum benefit amount will not receive an emergency supplement.